sam-caldwell/life/docs/physics.md

   pairs.
 In the worst case (all particles in one cell) it degrades toward O(n²), but this is rare with reasonable radii and distributions.

+## Performance Improvements

+- Build optimization: Release builds use `-O3 -DNDEBUG -march=native` with link-time optimization (LTO) and fast-math enabled when supported.
+- Gravity: Replaced per-particle/cluster summation with a Barnes–Hut quadtree for O(n log n) far-field approximation.
+- Memory reuse: Reuses the collision broad-phase grid and contact buffers each frame to avoid reallocations.
+- In-place compaction: Removes dead particles by compacting the array in place and appends new particles without constructing throwaway vectors.
+- Hot map reserves: `adjacencyCounts` pre-reserves capacity to reduce rehashing churn during combine checks.
+- Fixed time step: Simulation advances with a fixed dt using an accumulator, improving numerical stability and CPU predictability under load.
+- Rendering I/O: Skips redraw for particles that did not move screen cell this frame to reduce terminal writes.

 ## Safety and Cleanup

 - Terminal is restored on SIGINT/SIGTERM and after suspend/resume.
 On resume, curses is reinitialized and a full